angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 ## 2.)
 Timers/Intervals

 We can follow a similar approach when it comes to intervals.
 A specific use case could be a polling scenario where you want to dispatch an action every `n` seconds.
-Look at how sllick we can go for this with an effect:
+Look at how slick we can go for this with an effect:

 ```ts
 import { interval } from 'rxjs';
 // ...

 @Effect()